qmafog/integers/convert-numbers.md

 ## Convert Numbers

 This tutorial shows how to use Visual Studio features for converting decimals to hexadecimal and binary numbers.
+If you don't have enough knowledge in numeral systems, just google for [number system conversion articles](https://www.google.com/search?q=number+system+conversion) that show you how to convert numbers between numeral systems.

 ### Decimal to Hex